Pasta alla Zozzona Recipe (Roman Sausage Rigatoni)

 - Simple Yet Impressive: While the recipe involves a few steps, it remains relatively simple and approachable, making it perfect for both weeknight dinners and special occasions.

-Classic Roman pasta alla zozzona recipe requires simple and humble ingredients to create a rich and satisfying pasta dish.
+Classic Roman pasta alla zozzona recipe requires a few simple and humble ingredients to create a rich and satisfying pasta dish.

 - Egg Yolks: Add richness and creaminess to the pasta sauce.